stoplightio/spectral/docs/guides/3-rulesets.md

 # Rulesets

-Rulesets are collections of rules written in JSON or YAML, which can be used to power powerful linting of other JSON or YAML files.
+Rulesets are collections of rules written in JSON or YAML, which can be used to power linting of other JSON or YAML files.
 Meta, we know! 😎

-These rules are taking parameters, and calling functions on certain parts of another YAML or JSON object being linted.
+These rules take parameters and call functions on certain parts of another YAML or JSON object being linted.

 ## Anatomy of a Ruleset

-A ruleset is a JSON or YAML file ([often the file will be called `.spectral.yaml`](../guides/2-cli.md#using-a-ruleset-file)), and there are two main parts.
+A ruleset is a JSON or YAML file ([often the file will be called `.spectral.yaml`](../getting-started/3-load-ruleset.md)), and there are two main parts.

 ### Rules